 Lost and stolen card fraud occurs on cards that have been lost or stolen.

-This one should be pretty self-explanatory - if your card has been lost or stolen by a pickpocket, then they are free to use that card until it's cancelled, suspended or it has hit the credit limit.
-Nearly $30 million was lost to stolen cards from June 2020-21, so know your card's whereabouts at all times.
-You can avoid the worst of the damage (or all of it) by cancelling or freezing the card as soon as you can by calling your bank.
+This one should be pretty self-explanatory - if your card has been lost or stolen by a pickpocket, they are free to use that card until it's cancelled, suspended or hits the credit limit.
+More than $50 million was lost to stolen cards from June 2023-24, so know your card's whereabouts at all times.
+You could avoid the worst of the damage (or all of it) by cancelling or freezing the card as soon as you can by calling your bank.
 Some of them even let you do this with the click of a button in their mobile banking apps.

-If you decide you don't want a credit card anymore, don't just throw it away.
-Thieves can still take it and use it since it'll still be active.
-Cancel it, and then cut it up to avoid having your card plucked out of the bin
+If you decide you don't want a credit card anymore, don't just throw it away - it’ll still be active so thieves can pluck it out of the bin and use it.
+Cancel it, and then cut it up to avoid getting stung.

 Card-never arrived-fraud